browserengineering/book/book/scheduling.md

 won't end up with an ever-growing queue of rendering tasks.

 ::: {.further}
-Before `requestAnimationFrame` API, developers used a self-scheduling timer instead, via `setTimeout`.
+Before the `requestAnimationFrame` API, developers used a self-scheduling timer instead, via `setTimeout`.
 This did run animations at a (roughly) fixed cadence, but because it didn't line up with the browser's rendering loop, events would sometimes be handled between the callback and